 To decide which securities have the lowest investment risk, Titleist uses common analytical techniques like fundamental analysis and technical analysis.
 These involve studying the individual company as well as how it compares to similar companies and how it fits into the overall economy.
 Quantitative analysis, another technique the Titleist uses, involves looking at a company’s financial information like income statements and balance sheets.

 Brent Forrest & Associates, LLC

-Brent Forrest & Associates, LLC is another small firm with only two financial advisors on staff.
-Those advisors help manage the firm’s $273.4 million in assets under management (AUM).
+Brent Forrest & Associates, LLC is another small firm with a limited staff of advisors.
 The firm mostly serves individual clients and requires the second-highest account minimum on this list at $500,000.

 Brent Forrest & Associates is a fee-based firm, so it may accept a commission for selling certain securities and insurance products.
 Being a fee-based advisor does not change the fact that the firm is a fiduciary, however.
 None of the advisors at Brent Forrest & Associates hold any advisory certifications.

 Brent Forrest & Associates was founded in 1995 by Brent Forrest.
 Forrest serves as the firm’s managing director and he shares ownership with Priscilla McKinley, the firm’s president.

 The firm says it takes a three-step approach with clients.
 Step one involves getting to know a client’s financial situation.
 An initial consultation is free for prospective clients.
 Step two comes after the client agrees to work with the firm.
 Brent Forrest & Associates will create recommendations for how the client’s assets should be invested and managed.
 Assuming everyone is happy with the plan, the firm will then execute the plan and begin managing the client’s assets in step three of the process.